 But for emissions-controlled HSs Haynes instructions are to detect where the idle speed just starts to fall then enrich by one flat.
 No indication as to how this varies from setting using the lifting pins but another source has this drawing:

 The drawings do over-simplify things a bit by implying there is a flat top to the range of 'highest idle' movement and a sudden transition to starting to fall.
-It's a curve (as evidenced by the lifting pins giving different results at different points through the 'highest idle') but there is a range over which you won't be able to detect a change in the idle speed by adjusting the mixture, and that is effectively the .
+It's a curve (as evidenced by the lifting pins giving different results at different points through the 'highest idle') but there is a range over which you won't be able to detect a change in the idle speed by adjusting the mixture, and that is effectively the 'flat top' i.e. the area you are aiming for.
 Also being controlled by screw threads there is bound to be an element of lost motion where changing direction does not change the actual position of the jet, hence the recommendation to tap the carb body with the wood or plastic handle of a screwdriver to 'settle' the piston and jet.

 Remember that with the 4-cylinder inlet manifold there is a balance tube extending across both carbs and all three inlet ports on the head so changing one carb will have an effect on the 'other' two cylinders as well as it's own cylinders.
 For that reason after setting the second carb to have to go back to the first and recheck, re-adjusting if necessary,and if so then going back to the second carb and rechecking that.
 Only a couple of iterations should be needed.